1Happ-cyber/Gaze-GZ/README.md

 - The paper reports `224 x 244` image size.
 This reproduction uses `224 x 224` by default to keep preprocessing simple.
 - The paper uses ResNet-50.
 This repo uses ResNet-50 when `torchvision` is available, and falls back to a small CNN encoder otherwise.
 - The paper describes KMeans + KNN to derive zone labels.
 This reproduction uses KMeans on training gaze labels and nearest-center assignment for all splits.
-- For cross-domain evaluation (Gaze360 → MPIIGaze), the domain gap is significant.
-Consider using domain adaptation techniques for better performance.